irinadel/Db2whc/br.md

 ## Logical schema backup and restore

 This feature provides the ability to do full, cumulative incremental, or delta incremental backup of a Db2 schema followed by full restore of the schema or table(s) within the schema.
 Logical schema backup is a flexible and lightweight way to backup and restore table level data.
+For more information about this feature, see [Schema-level and table-level backup and restore](https://www.ibm.com/docs/en/db2/11.5?topic=recovery-schema-level-table-level-backup-restore).

 <!--## SMP and MPP plans
 {: #smp_mpp}